CHLAMYDIA IN MEN

 How to take a Chlamydia test at home

-Diagnosis for Chlamydia is usually made clinically, meaning you have to provide a one-time urine sample which would be sent to the laboratory for examination, the result of which you’ll get within a week.
+Diagnosis for Chlamydia is usually made clinically, meaning you have to provide a one-time urine sample that would be sent to the laboratory for examination, the result of which you’ll get within a week.
 However, many people prefer to test for Chlamydia at home.
 This can be done by receiving test equipment by mail which you will use to collect the sample, then send by mail back to the lab for a lot of advanced examination and tests.
 You can also purchase a quick test kit for Chlamydia which is used to detect Chlamydia antigen, especially in people who show no sign of symptoms.

 How to treat Chlamydia